Church of the Annunciation (Minneapolis)

 The Church of the Annunciation is a Catholic church located at 509 54th Street West in the Windom neighborhood of the city of Minneapolis, Minnesota, United States.
 It is a parish church of the Archdiocese of Saint Paul and Minneapolis.

 The parish was established in 1922, with its first pastor, Francis J. Lang, celebrating Masses in several non-church structures until its first church building was constructed in 1925.
-The building included a covent, with the Sisters of St. Dominic having begun staffing a parochial school in 1923.
+The building included a convent, with the Sisters of St. Dominic having begun staffing a parochial school in 1923.
 A second church building completed in a modern style was opened in 1962.
 Visitation Parish merged with the Church of the Annunciation in 2013.
 A mass shooting in August 2025 targeted students and faculty of the Annunciation Catholic School as they attended a Mass in the church, killing two children and wounding over a dozen others.